-Land degradation (also called soil degradation) is continuing to grow into a major problem in today’s world.
+Land degradation (also called soil degradation) is growing into a major problem of the 21st century.
 While it threatens biodiversity and the living standards of other living species, the largest effect of this by far, is on human life.
 More importantly, land degradation has seriously taken a toll on the economic prosperity of many parts of the world.
 Africa and Asia continue to be the worst affected regions.

 - The first and the most important step is to reduce all activities that cause land degradation in the first place.
 This includes deforestation, overgrazing, improper agricultural activities, mining, etc. Simply reducing the extent of these activities will prevent further land degradation.

 - Since soil erosion is seen as the largest cause of land degradation, efforts should be made to prevent this.
-This is just as well; soil is effectively a non-renewable resource and takes thousands of years to replenish.
+Soil is effectively a non-renewable resource and takes thousands of years to replenish.
 There are many ways in which soil erosion can be prevented-

-3. Restoration- Degraded lands need to be restored or reclaimed, in order to return it to a productive state.
-Restoring degraded land has a process we can follow, by which we can achieve this.
+- Restoration- Degraded lands need to be restored or reclaimed, in order to return it to a productive state.
+Restoring degraded land has a process we can follow to achieve this.

 - Agricultural losses amount to some of the largest losses of valuable land.
-Certain agricultural practices can contain soil erosion very effectively.
-They are-
+Certain agricultural practices can prevent soil erosion very effectively.

-- Irrigation practices have been a major issue in tackling land degradation.
-Over irrigation of land has not only increased soil erosion, it has also taken many of the fertilizers and pesticides into water resources and causing water pollution and biomagnification.
+- Irrigation practices need to be modernized to tackle land degradation.
+Over-irrigation of land has not only increased soil erosion, it has also taken many of the fertilizers and pesticides into water resources and causing water pollution and biomagnification.
 Irrigation should be closely monitored and should be optimal for each crop produced.
 Advanced irrigation practices like sprinklers and drip irrigation can be employed to ensure the land is not over-irrigated.

-- It is also highly advisable to stick to organic sources to improve soil fertility and productivity.
-Fertilizers and pesticides have been a huge cause of increasing soil salinity and alkalinity and destroying perfectly good soil.
-If organic is not possible, regulating the use of fertilizers and pesticides is a viable option.
+- We need to stick to organic sources to improve soil fertility and productivity.
+Fertilizers have been a cause of increasing soil salinity and alkalinity.
+Apart from destroying perfectly good soil, higher alkalanity leaves less usable nutrients for plants, even if the total quantity has increased (for example, not all the nitrogen in the soil can be used by plants).
+If organic is not possible, regulating the use of fertilizers is a viable option.
 Instead of mindlessly applying chemicals, farmers can be trained to apply chemicals based on the specific deficiencies present in their soil.
 Upto 60% fertilizer application can be reduced this way.